-Chihuahuas are named for the largest state in Mexico.
+The state of Chihuahua has been named the largest in Mexico.
 It is said that these charming animals descend from Techichi, an ancient dog from the Toltec civilization, that Native Americans captured and domesticated.
-Archeologists have found paintings and statues of the Techichi that are similar to the present-day Chihuahua.⁴
+Archeologists have found paintings and statues of the Techichi that look similar to the present-day Chihuahua.⁴

-Formerly recognized by the American Kennel Club in 1904, these companion animals continue to bring joy to people with their heart-shaped faces and big personalities.³ These “purse dogs” can behave like tiny monarchs in people’s homes but that may be why we love them.
+Formerly recognized by the American Kennel Club in 1904, these companion animals continue to bring joy to people with their cute small features and big personalities.³ These “purse dogs” can behave like tiny monarchs in people’s homes, but that may be why we love them.

-- Apple head Chihuahua: A Chihuahua with a side profile similar to an apple, with an underbite and an exaggerated forehead.
+- Apple head Chihuahua: This is a Chihuahua with a side profile similar to an apple, with an underbite and an exaggerated forehead.

-- Deer head Chihuahua: Like the apple head Chihuahua, except their nose and ears are pointy with less prominent eyes.
+- Deer head Chihuahua: This variety is like the apple head Chihuahua, except their nose and ears are pointy with less prominent eyes.

-- Teacup Chihuahua: A Chihuahua that is small enough to fit in the palm of your hand.
+- Teacup Chihuahua: This Chihuahua that is small enough to fit in the palm of your hand.

-- Jack Chi: Jack Russell terrier and Chihuahua mix
+- Jack Chi: This is a Jack Russell terrier and Chihuahua mix.

-- Chorkie: A Yorkshire terrier and Chihuahua mix
+- Chorkie: This is a Yorkshire terrier and Chihuahua mix.

 - Intervertebral disc disease

-- Periodontal disease: An infection that causes inflammation in the gum line.
+- Periodontal disease: This is an infection that causes inflammation in the gum line.

 - Otitis: This is a type of outer ear infection.

-- Gastritis: An uncomfortable irritation or inflammation of the stomach lining.
+- Gastritis: This is an uncomfortable irritation or inflammation of the stomach lining.